samiz-dat/hyperreadings/docs/index.md

 While the massive digital archives listed above (library.nu, Library Genesis, Sci-Hub, etc.) could play the role of the library of libraries, they tend to be defined more as sites for [biblioleaks](https://www.jmir.org/2014/4/e112/).
 Furthermore, given the vulnerability of  these archives, we ought to look for alternative approaches that do not rule out using their resources, but also do not _depend_ on them.

+Dat Library takes the concept of "a library of libraries" not to manifest it in a single, universal library, but to realize it progressively and partially with different individuals, groups, and institutions.

 ## Archival properties

 So far, the emphasis of this README has been on _durability_; and the "accidents of the archive" have been instances of destruction and loss.
 The persistence of an archive is, however, no guarantee of its _accessibility_, a common reality in digital libraries where access management is ubiquitous.
 Official institutions police access to their archives vigilantly for the ostensible purpose of preservation, but ultimately creating a rarified relationship between the archives and their publics.
 Disregarding this precious tendency, we also introduce _adaptability_ as a fundamental consideration in the making of the projects, Dat Library and HyperReadings.